mwychung/tafe_carpark_v2/README_2.md

 Now consider, between the `Carpark`, `Sensor`, and `Display` classes, which class is responsible for each of these pieces of information?
 There's no right or wrong answer here.
 But you should be able to justify your answer.

 Q. Which class is responsible for the number of available bays (and why)?
+A. Carpark class: the number of available bay directly links to the status of car park and its capacity
 Q. Which class is responsible for the current temperature (and why)?
+A. Display class: the current temperature is presented on the display to users
 Q. Which class is responsible for the time (and why)?
+A. Carpark class: time is essential component to manage the status of car park.
+Even though it is one of the context information showing on display, Carpark class should hold the main responsibility for time.

 --------